through the vacancy that lingers

 that plays behind a synthy blurb

-before he rides off with the engines floored.
+before he rides off with the engines

 I filled the page with lines and rage